 How Earthwise Environmental Can Help

 Standard 188-2015 is not only complex, but it does not contain all the necessary details for effective prevention, disinfection and control of Legionella.
 That’s why you need the expertise of the CWT trained professionals at Earthwise Environmental, a leader in the prevention of Legionnaires’ disease and experts in legionella water testing.

-We work closely with you to design and implement a compliant program for the treatment and control of the Legionella pathogen.
+We work closely with you to design and implement a compliant legionella water treatment program for the control of the Legionella pathogen.
 We perform a complete mechanical and system evaluation of your plant operations — from sampling to data analysis — to determine the best fit of technology, products and services for your system.

-Whether your ideal Legionella treatment solution involves a chemical-free approach, traditional chemicals, Mixed Oxidant Solution (MOS) or a biocide, we help you select the perfect product.
+Whether your ideal Legionella treatment solution involves a chemical-free approach, traditional chemical treatment for legionella, Mixed Oxidant Solution (MOS) or a biocide, we help you select the perfect product.
 And if a chemical approach is decided, we work closely with chemical manufacturers to determine the custom blend that best meets your treatment needs.

 Let Earthwise Environmental Full Water Solutions help you create and manage the Water Management Plan that will protect your people and profits today.
 Simply fill out our Contact Us form.